Neppord/tree-sitter-cobol/README.md

 # tree-sitter-cobol
 A tree sitter implementation for COBOL

+# Project plan
+Cobol is a complicated language to support since it exists in so many variants and dialects.
+Therefore, this project needs to focus at implementing only partial support and then grow from there.

+Short term goals:
+ - [] parse free from cobol
+ - [] parse nicely used copy constructs
+ - [] parse ans85

+task list:
+ - [] Identification Division
+ - [] Environment Division
+ - [] Data Division
+ - [] Procedure Division

 # links
  * COBOL Extension for VS Code: https://github.com/spgennard/vscode_cobol
  * Antlr gramma for COBOL: https://github.com/uwol/proleap-cobol-parser